caumente/brain_tumor_segmentation/README.md

 ### Comparative Performance

-2. The study demonstrated improved performance when segmenting HGG separately, supporting the use of a two-step pipeline:
-   - **Step 1:** Classify tumor type (HGG vs. LGG)
-   - **Step 2:** Perform segmentation using a model fine-tuned for the specific tumor type.

 BTS U-Net was compared against established architectures like U-Net, V-Net, and nnU-Net.
 Key findings include:
+- **Model size:** Reduced the number of trainable parameters by at least half.
-- **Training Time:** Up to 79.2% faster than nnU-Net.
+- **Training Time:** Up to 79.2% faster than other architectures.
 - **Performance:** Comparable performance with significantly fewer parameters (5M vs. nnU-Net's 33M).